Search

 The -flow:{size} class produced by layout="flow" is treated as a layout-primitive-specific configuration class, so it is emitted alongside the primitive group right after l--flow.

-The order within the class attribute does not affect the CSS cascade (specificity or cascade order).
-This ordering exists purely for readability and consistency.
+The order within the class attribute does not affect the CSS cascade (specificity or source order).
+This ordering is purely for readability and consistency.

 © Lism CSS.
 All rights reserved.